 If you want a more powerful phone and better cameras, the iPhone 12 Pro Max is the better option, but Apple doesn't have anything nearly as innovative in its lineup to take on the Z Fold 2.
 An iPhone Flip could be on the way at some point, but we doubt it will be anytime soon.

-Overall, I am really impressed with what Samsung has accomplished here.
+Overall, I am really impressed with what Samsung has accomplished with the Galaxy Z Fold 2.
 This is clearly the best foldable phone yet and a sign of great things to come in the category.